 There are currently two paths for FCC testing laboratories can take.
 Firstly the testing facility can be accredited and have FCC recognition directly or through an MRA.
 Alternatively, the testing facility can have an FCC 2.948 listed test site.

-Requirements required for July 2017 onwards
+Requirements required from July 2017.

 Full accreditation to the relevant part such as FCC Part 15B.
 Or FCC Part 15C and recognition on the FCC website is required.
 Accredited scopes with exclusions such as partial scopes will not be accepted.
 One exception to this rule is limited testing to upper-frequency ranges.
-Such as a limited frequency range scope, example: FCC Part 15C up to 26.5GHz.
+Such as a limited frequency range scope, for example, FCC Part 15C up to 26.5GHz.